[Neodymium Dynamic] Constant Market Return with regular yield increments

 Now you could spend a year acquiring a rudimentary understanding of all this; or just believe ERN et al.

-Third proposal – We can take the ERN Strategy and nudge up the leverage a teensy bit without overturning the apple cart (fatally magnifying the variance).
-Leverage is simply the number of contracts (or how much collateral is set aside per contract).
-See the FAQ.
-(This is the key Known-unknown: how much will variance be affected by slightly increased leverage.)
+We propose that we can take the strategy and nudge up the leverage a wee bit without overturning the apple cart (i.e., fatally magnifying the variance).
+This is the key Known-Unknown: how much will variance be affected by slightly increased leverage?

-Doing this Put-writing Strategy, with slightly augmented leverage, we realistically would expect (including Treasuries most modestly at 2.5%) an overall returns range of 8.4 to 15.7% (pre-tax) with a mean of 12.1%.
-We get 12%; what do you get?
+Doing this Put-write Strategy, with slightly augmented leverage, we realistically would expect (including Treasuries most modestly at 2.5%) an overall returns range of 8.4 to 15.7% (pre-tax) with a mean of 12.1%.

 Each Member (unit holder) is promised a sequence of yields over the Unit lifetime.
 For example, the initial yield may be 9% and then each year the yield rate is raised 50bp.
 And each year the Unit’s remaining (unwithdrawn) funds are compounded.
-(Both parties cooperate to minimize taxation.)

 For example, investing $80K with a 30% withdrawal yearly would produce the following (pre-tax):